dcapwell/notes/site/perf/Events.md

 ## Linear

 Take a array and walks it in order.
+The code can be found [here](../src/main/c/perf-flamegraph/linear_adder.c)

 ```bash
  Performance counter stats for './linear_adder':